Why the Chopped Italian Sandwich Is America’s Favorite Viral Lunch

 🧾 Ingredients

-This is where all the signature flavor lives—layered meats, crisp veggies, and creamy cheese chopped into one savory medley.
+This is where the signature flavor of a chopped Italian sandwich lives—layered cold cuts, crispy veggies, and creamy cheese chopped together into a savory, satisfying medley.
+This combo delivers bold, balanced bites every single time.

-4 slices Genoa salami – Adds a classic Italian spice and savory punch
+- 4 slices Genoa salami – Adds classic Italian spice and savory punch to your chopped filling

-4 slices deli ham – Mild and slightly sweet, great for balance
+- 4 slices deli ham – Mild and slightly sweet, ideal for flavor contrast

-4 slices mortadella or capicola – Rich, fatty layers that add depth and softness
+- 4 slices mortadella or capicola – Rich, buttery, and soft with traditional Italian depth

-¼ head iceberg lettuce (shredded) – Brings crunch and a fresh contrast
+- ¼ head iceberg lettuce (shredded) – Provides a cool, crunchy bite to balance the meats

-1 small tomato (diced) – Juicy and slightly acidic to brighten the mix
+- 1 small tomato (diced) – Juicy and slightly acidic to cut through the richness

-¼ red onion (thinly sliced) – Sharp bite and crunch
+- ¼ red onion (thinly sliced) – Sharp, peppery bite and vibrant color

-Pickled pepperoncini or banana peppers (optional) – Adds tang and heat if you like it spicy
+- Pickled pepperoncini or banana peppers (optional) – Tangy, spicy zing that elevates the chopped flavor

-💡 Customization Tip: Want it heartier?
+💡 Customization Tip: Want a more protein-rich chopped Italian sandwich?
 Add turkey or roast beef.
-Prefer less meat?
-Dial it down and double up on veggies.
+Prefer a lighter version?
+Dial down the meats and double the lettuce, tomato, and onion for a veggie-forward twist.

-2 tablespoons olive oil – A rich base for the vinaigrette
+- 2 tablespoons olive oil – Rich, smooth base for a balanced vinaigrette

-1 tablespoon red wine vinegar – Classic acidity to cut through the fat
+- 1 tablespoon red wine vinegar – Offers acidity to balance the fatty meats

-1 teaspoon Dijon mustard – Adds subtle heat and creaminess
+- 1 teaspoon Dijon mustard – Adds tang, body, and mild heat

-Salt & pepper to taste – Season and finish to your liking
+- Salt & pepper to taste – Adjust to your liking

 🍞 For the Sandwich Assembly

-Optional: mayo or garlic aioli spread – For those who like a creamy bite beneath the chopped filling
+- Optional: Mayo or garlic aioli spread – Adds an extra creamy layer underneath the chopped mixture

 🔪 Instructions